Date(s) - 04/17/2019

 Rafael Flor is the director of The Rockefeller Foundation’s YieldWise Initiative, which aims to demonstrate how to save good food from going to waste in priority value chains while improving millions of lives.

 Flor has 20 years progressive work experience in international development.
 He has worked with development institutions, academia and the private sector.
-Before joining the foundation, he was a senior program adviser in Columbia University’s Office of the Director of the Earth Institute.
+Before joining the foundation, he was a senior program advisor in Columbia University’s Office of the Director of the Earth Institute.
 He has held positions with Armajaro Trading, the MDG Centre West and Central Africa, the United Nations Development Programme, Columbia University, and Escuela Agricola Panamericana, Zamorano.

 Flor has served as a member of the World Food Programme’s Working Group on Productive Safety Nets, the World Food Programme’s Latin America and the Caribbean Knowledge Sharing Steering Committee to Support Hunger Eradication.
 Flor also served as a peer reviewer of the 2006 Environmental Performance Index and is a member of the United Nations Millennium Project Task Force on Hunger.